 The monthly variations of the 4-year average susceptibilities are likely to reflect the deposition of the anthropogenic magnetic grains coming from more or less stable sources emitting the pollutants and independent of short-term meteorological and other conditions.
 The average susceptibility curves computed for the different sampling sites have common features, i.e. the monthly variation in the deposition of the magnetic material seems to be basically independent of the location of the collecting site and the source of pollution.
-On the other hand, the total susceptibility of the dust is definitely much higher in March or April than in January or February; the susceptibility drops in May and it shows a gradual, but not monotonous decrease during the rest of the year (Fig. 8a).
+On the other hand, the total susceptibility of the dust is definitely much higher in March or April than in January or February, the susceptibility drops in May and there is a gradual, but not monotonous decrease of it during the rest of the year (Fig. 8a).
 The trend in the mass of the settled dust is similar to that of the total susceptibilities for the first five months of the year, suggesting a common source of the ferromagnetic and non-ferromagnetic material.
-The mass of the settled dust, however, exhibits even higher peaks in June and in August than in April (Fig. 8b).
-The maxima in the settled dust accumulation after May can be the consequences of periodic accumulation of organic fragments (pollen, etc.), which have no connection with pollution sources emitting magnetic material.
-It is interesting to note that between May and September, the mass susceptibilities and the mass of the dust exhibit opposing trends, which suggests that the variations are due to the changing amount of non-magnetic components of the dust (Fig. 8c).
+The mass of the settled dust, however, exhibit even higher peaks in June and in August than in April (Fig. 8b).
+The maxima in the settled dust accumulation after May can be the consequences of periodic accumulation of organic fragments, pollen etc, which have no connection with pollution sources emitting magnetic material.
+It is interesting to note, that between May and September, the mass susceptibilities and the mass of the dust exhibit an opposite trend, which suggests that the variations are due to the changing amount of non-magnetic components of the dust (Fig. 8c).
 It is more difficult, however, to account for the maximum in the susceptibility curves and the first peak in the mass of the settled dust.

-It is well known that Saharan dust appears in the air from time to time, not only in southern Europe (Sagnotti et al. 2006) or in the Canary islands (Lázaro et al. 2008), but also in Hungary (Borbély-Kiss et al. 2004).
-It was detected in PM20 and PM10 samples, particularly frequently in March and in November at the Hungarian station of Debrecen.
-Although, the grain size of the Saharan dust is small, it is not impossible that in favorable circumstances it settles and can thus contribute to the mass of the settled dust.
-However, the Saharan dust is known for extremely low magnetic susceptibility (Sagnotti et al. 2006; Lázaro et al. 2008); thus it cannot account for the March-April maximum in both the mass and in the total susceptibility.
+It is well known that Saharan dust appears in the air from time to time, not only in southern Europe (Sagnotti et al., 2006) or in the Canary islands (Lazaro et al., 2008), but also in Hungary (Borbély-Kiss et al., 2004).
+It was detected in PM20 and PM10 samples, particularly frequently in March and in November at the Hungarian station, Debrecen.
+Although the grain size of the Saharan dust is small, it is not impossible that in favourable circumstances it settles, thus can contribute to the mass of the settled dust.
+However, the Saharan dust is known for extremely low magnetic susceptibility (Sagnotti et al., 2006, Lazaro et al., 2008), thus can not account for the March-April maximum in both the mass and in the total susceptibility.